access-ci-org/Toolkit-Docs/docs/toolkits/OpenstackInstallation.md

 ```
 	physical_interface_mappings = provider:PROVIDER_INTERFACE_NAME
 ```
-  For the tutorial, the PROVIDER_INTERFACE_NAME will be ens1
+  **Make sure the PROVIDER_INTERFACE_NAME is replaced with your underlying provider physical interface.**

   In the [vxlan] section, add:
 ```